jule256/killergame-server/routes/README.md

             "player2": "<usernamePlayer2>",
-            "setCoord": [], // will contain the coordinates of the winning set if the game is over "status": "<status>", // can be 'prestart', 'inprogress', 'finished' "activePlayer": "player2", // the currently active player, can be 'player1' or 'player2' "fieldHeight": 10,
+            "setCoord": [], // will contain the coordinates of the winning set if the game is over "status": "<status>", // can be 'prestart', 'inprogress', 'finished' "result": "" // can be 'forfeit_player1' or 'forfeit_player2' or 'win_player1' or 'win_player2' or empty "activePlayer": "player2", // the currently active player, can be 'player1' or 'player2' "fieldHeight": 10,
             "fieldWidth": 10,